CraftAcademyLabs/coach-guides/coding_demo_guides/aut-rails.md

   gem 'rspec-rails'
   gem 'shoulda-matchers'
   gem 'factory_bot_rails'
-  gem 'capybara'
   gem 'pry-rails'
 end
  ```
 - shoulda makes our unit tests shorter and easier
-- capybara is the testing of the view layer easier to test

  - run bundle